zevdg/blog/content/post/codes-of-conduct-and-software-licences.md

 summary: Codes of conduct, or CoCs, are one of the most contentius topics in open source right now.
 As community consensus is a personal and professional interest of mine, I found myself compelled to really understand what was driving this conflict.
 Every time a project considers adopting or changing their CoC, there is a discussion about about the change, that inevitably devolves into a heated debate about whether codes of conduct are universally good or evil.
 ---

-_Full disclosure: I'm a fan of codes of conduct, but I've done my best to present both sides as impartially as I can._
+_Full disclosure: I'm a fan of codes of conduct, but I've done my best to present both sides fairly._

 _Prerequisites: This post assumes that you already know a bit about codes of conduct and the conflict around them.
 If you don't, go read [this article](https://techcrunch.com/2016/03/05/how-we-may-mesh/) right now._